Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: Appendix

 \textbf{Categories of AI Benefits in Consumer Health.} As shown in Table~\ref{tab:consumer_health_ai_benefits} presents key categories through which AI delivers value in consumer health contexts, detailing sub-types and the specific benefits they enable at clinical, experiential, and systemic levels.

-\textbf{Does Storytelling Deepen Understanding of Unintended Harms Linked to Individual Contexts and Needs?} Control participants produced abstract, decontextualized harms.
+\textbf{How Do People Perceive Storytelling as a Tool for Understanding Unintended Harms in Diverse Individual Contexts and Needs?} Control participants produced abstract, decontextualized harms.
 For example, P1 noted the system was \textit{``using facial expression to determine who will not default the agreement""} and remarked it is \textit{``unfair those who natural don’t smile.''} P5 also observed the model may \textit{``struggle to accurately assess a person’s emotional state due to limited visual information,''} and P6 cautioned it \textit{``could have serious consequences for the patient.''} In contrast, storytelling participants anchored harms in individual contexts.
 P10 emphasized that \textit{``diagnosis should be different for different peoples''} as they \textit{``might be having some allergy that could later be severe for their health.''} P11 warned the model may generate \textit{``wrong results''} for African users.
 P13 highlighted that a recruiting AI, \textit{``trained on historical hiring data biased against women and minority candidates,''} could perpetuate discrimination, and P9 noted \textit{``Deepfakes have been used to create non-consensual explicit videos,''} illustrating real-world harm.
 The divergence is stark: control participants spoke of harms at a systemic level, ``predetermine a potential risk within its population'', while story participants showed how unique traits like allergies or cultural facial features concretely shape risk.
 Storytelling thus deepens understanding by bridging abstract risks and individual context and needs.

 \textbf{Suggestions and General Thoughts} Participants in the \emph{storytelling} condition sought richer, multimodal scaffolds to trigger deeper ethical reflection.
 They emphasized that seeing concrete examples and role‐based perspectives would help them ``think aloud'' more effectively: \begin{quote} ``Maybe visual sample of some already existing storytelling frameworks.''
 (P8) \end{quote} \begin{quote} ``I guess using references from media can help brainstorm.''
 (P9) \end{quote} \begin{quote} ``Possibly of different roles that users use the tool for different stakeholder perspectives.''
 (P11) \end{quote} They also valued a concise orientation and broader validation to accommodate non‐expert users: \begin{quote} ``I think the little introduction that we had before diving in was helpful.''
 (P8) \end{quote} \begin{quote} ``Do more surveys with a larger audience, in particular from non-technical backgrounds.''
 (P11) \end{quote}